inside.ewu.edu

 Satisfies: a university graduation requirement–senior capstone.

-This course provides students with professional experiences and principles to guide their professional certification and practice in the field of SPED.
-The standards put forth by Council for Exceptional Children, WA professional competencies for SPED certification, and INTACTS will provide a framework for analyzing the professional issues applied, practiced, and discussed.
+Provides students with professional experiences and principles to guide their professional certification and practice in the field of SPED.
+The standards put forth by Council for Exceptional Children, WA professional competencies for SPED certification, and INTACTS provide a framework for analyzing the professional issues applied, practiced, and discussed.

 SPED 499.
 DIRECTED STUDY.
 1-10 Credits.